Former BlackRock fund manager arrested in insider trading probe

-LONDON (Reuters) - Asset manager BlackRock (BLK.N) said on Tuesday that one of its former employees was arrested in April by City of London police on suspicion of insider dealing.
+LONDON, May 14 (Reuters) - Asset manager BlackRock said on Tuesday that one of its former employees was arrested in April by City of London police on suspicion of insider dealing.

 BlackRock did not name the individual but a source with knowledge of the matter said it was Mark Lyttleton, one of the firm’s longest serving British-based fund managers who left the company in March.